 - Even the most graphic porn doesn't excite you any more.

 - So, since their sectional interest excites no passions amongst the populace, some are attracted by more radical measures.

 - If the advert merely excites your curiosity or interest, something Maloney calls curious disbelief, that will be enough.

 - The system is designed to send vibrations to sensitive parts of the driver's body, and it could excite feelings in them that have long lain dormant.

 - By giving the vaccine along with another drug that excites the immune system, doctors can teach Bonet's own immune system to fight her cancer.

 - Now, when this wavefront hits a material, some of the wavelets will hit atoms and excite electrons to a higher energy state.

 - External energy pumped into the atoms of the lasing medium excites electrons to higher energy states; returning to their base state, they emit photons.

-Middle English (in the sense 'incite someone to do something'): from Old French exciter or Latin excitare, frequentative of exciere 'call out or forth'. sense 1 dates from the mid 19th century.
+Middle English (in the sense 'stir someone up, incite someone to do something'): from Old French exciter or Latin excitare, frequentative of exciere 'call out or forth'. sense 1 dates from the mid 19th century.

 Words that rhyme with exciteaffright, alight, alright, aright, bedight, bight, bite, blight, bright, byte, cite, dight, Dwight, fight, flight, fright, goodnight, height, ignite, impolite, indict, indite, invite, kite, knight, light, lite, might, mite, night, nite, outfight, outright, plight, polite, quite, right, rite, sight, site, skintight, skite, sleight, slight, smite, Snow-white, spite, sprite, tight, tonight, trite, twite, underwrite, unite, uptight, white, wight, wright, write